vanjac/ti84/README.md

 Some of the more interesting programs:

-- `Axe/Music/AXEMNOTE`: Music notation program
+- `Axe/Music/AXEMNOTE`: Music notation editor
 - `Axe/Life`: Some Game Of Life things. `AXELIFE` supports custom rule codes.
 There's also programs here for generating a maze and then solving it.
 - `Axe/BOXES`: Draw/edit boxes in 3D
 - `BASMANDL`: Mandelbrot set generator in Basic